-Note that the events $B(r,R;1), \cdots, B(r,R;N)$ are pairwise disjoint, hence:
+Note that the events $B(r,R;1), \cdots, B(r,R;N)$ are pairwise disjoint, hence

-As a result, it is sufficient for our purpose to prove that $\Pro \left[ B(r,R;j \right] \geq \Omega(1) \alpha_3^{(++)^c}(r,R)$ where the constants in $\Omega(1)$ are absolute constants.
+As a result, it is sufficient for our purpose to prove that $\Pro \left[ B(r,R;j) \right] \geq \Omega(1) \alpha_3^{(++)^c}(r,R)$ where the constants in $\Omega(1)$ are absolute constants.
 For Bernoulli percolation on $\Z^2$ or on the triangular lattice, this comes from separation of arms results.
 For Voronoi percolation, we have proved separation of arm results in~\cite{scaling_voro} and we have deduced for instance that $\alpha^{an}_4(r,R)$ is at most some constant times the probability that there exist two black paths from $\partial B_r$ to the left and right sides of $B_R$ and two white paths from $\partial B_r$ to the top and bottom sides of $B_R$ (see Lemma~4.3 therein).
-Since the proof that $\Pro \left[ B(r,R;j \right] \geq \Omega(1) \alpha_3^{(++)^c}(r,R)$ is the same, we refer to~\cite{scaling_voro} and leave the details to the reader (the only difference is that we need to use Proposition~2.5 of~\cite{scaling_voro} for arm events in the plane without we quarter plane instead of for arm events in the plane, but this proposition also holds if we ask that the arms live in a prescribed edge and the proof is the same). \end{proof}
+Since the proof that $\Pro \left[ B(r,R;j) \right] \geq \Omega(1) \alpha_3^{(++)^c}(r,R)$ is the same, we refer to~\cite{scaling_voro} and leave the details to the reader (the only difference is that we need to use Proposition~2.5 of~\cite{scaling_voro} for arm events in the plane without the quarter plane instead of for arm events in the plane, but the proof is the same). \end{proof}

-To prove the following result, we rely a lot on the quenched estimates from Section~\ref{s.estimates}. \begin{prop} For every $\epsilon > 0$ there exists $C=C(\epsilon) < +\infty$ such that for every $1 \leq r \leq R$ we have:
+To prove the following result, we rely a lot on the quenched properties from Section~\ref{s.estimates}.
+The main difficulty (compared to Proposition \ref{p.alpha_4}) is that this is a multiscale estimate.
+See Appendix B of \cite{schramm2011scaling} for the proof of this result for bond percolation on $\Z^2$. \begin{prop} For every $\epsilon > 0$ there exists $C=C(\epsilon) < +\infty$ such that for every $1 \leq r \leq R$ we have

-In particular, there exists $\delta > 0$ such that for every $1 \leq r \leq R$ we have:
+In particular, there exists $\delta > 0$ such that for every $1 \leq r \leq R$ we have

 \end{prop} \begin{proof} We follow the proof of the analogous result for bond percolation on $\Z^2$ by Garban from Appendix~B of~\cite{schramm2011scaling}.
 To this purpose, we use both the annealed quasi-multiplicativity property Proposition~\ref{p.QM} and the quenched properties from Subsection~\ref{ss.quenched_prop}.
 We let $M \in [100,+\infty)$ to be fixed later and we consider some $\rho \in [10 M,+\infty)$.
-Note that, by the annealed quasi-multiplicativity property, it is sufficient to prove that, if $M$ is sufficiently large, then:
+Note that, by the annealed quasi-multiplicativity property, it is sufficient to prove that, if $M$ is sufficiently large, then